 For more ride ideas and inspiration see our articles on:

-Most electric bikes can take on the trails we’ve highlighted, but if you want an all-rounder which can take on more kinds of terrain we have an excellent selection of Adventure and Touring bikes to choose from.
+Most electric bikes can take on sections of the trails we’ve highlighted.
+However the best touring ebikes are all-rounders which can take on more kinds of terrain.

 You may also check out the EBB Owners Club for upcoming rides and connect with people who share the same passion for electric bike touring.